Axe Escapes and Board Game Adventures: Indoor Fun for the Young-at-heart

 Winter is almost over and you've re-watched your favourite Netflix series so many times, you can lip-synch the dialogue flawlessly.
 That’s right — it’s time to get out of the house.
 Here are a few suggestions to thaw off and let loose this time of year:

 Gather friends and build bonds over a fantastic adventure, or make enemies for life over Monopoly.
 Check out King Me Boardgamery and Café in Saskatoon for extensive board game libraries with hundreds of titles to keep you entertained.

 Hot tea on a cold day is divine, but springtime slush calls for more serious libations.
 Tour the brewery and taste an array of seasonal specialties, traditional ales and stouts at Paddock Wood in Saskatoon.
 Outside the city, try award-winning gin and learn how it’s made on a tour of Black Fox Farm & Distillery.
 Or plan a tasting tour of your own using the interactive map at saskdrinks.com.

 Get Out! (of these escape rooms)

 Great for dates, parties and finding out which friends you'd want to bring if you were stranded on an island, escape rooms are the most immersive puzzle games around.
-Try a Prohibition-era puzzle at Endless Escapes in Moose Jaw, or work your way out of Mission: Escape and District 8 Escape in Prince Albert.
+Try to work your way out of Mission: Escape and District 8 Escape in Prince Albert.
 Both Regina and Saskatoon also host a number of escape rooms.